dcunited001/dcunited001.github.io/_drafts/ephemeral-theory-of-linguistic-evolution.md

 ### Misc Linguistic Ideas:

+- controlling/guiding linguistic evolution by observing the laplacian (or gradient) of morphemic change with respect to specific social groups or dialects
+  - how to reflect on whether this happened in the past? could you anticipate linguistic evolution?
+    - there are two main branches of human language, suspected to connect at proto-indoeuropean (need to check whether there's a single root)
+    - early after the original split (or perhaps before) is it easier to anticipate/influence the coevolution of branches...
+      - how widely dispersed were verbal languages early into the usage of written language?
+      - written languages become more locked in and evolve less
+      - verbal languages are more fluid
+    - later on in history, when there are periods of higher linguistic flux (i.e. pre & post norman conquest), then language is less stable,
+      - those who exert control over written language (the elite, the academic class and the priest class) can lock in changes they want.
+        - this would take two or more generations
+        - it's really, really, really hard to predict and hard to imagine that people in the late dark ages and early middle ages would find this a priority
+      - for example, they can pick and add words from multiple languages (latin, french, german) that are like morphemic collisions
+        - this can influence the preferred word people gradually use when two morphemes are very similar
+    - the purpose would be to nudge linguistic evolution so that languages encode a specific set of semiotic pairings or morphemic "collisions"
+      - especially with function words and the most basic morphemes
+      - examples? higher prevalance of puns amoung english function words and *very common* morphemes
+        - where and wear
+        - whose and who's
+        - no, knows, and knows
+        - i, eye (body part)
+        - ear and hear (semiotically related - you hear with your ear)
+        - almost all of this is incidental
+      - this is less "useful" with morphemic collisions than with semiotics or grammar
+        - looking at how the imperative is structured in languages is interesting example for grammatic variation in language that could have subtle effects on social behavior
+          - is there one way to form an imperative statement or more than one?
+          - does it require an extra function word or a specific verb inflection?
+          - how does the degree of flexible expression and the certainty of interpretation affect how people use the imperative?
+            - if someone uses the imperative to command or request something from from someone of higher/lower social status, do they change how they express their statement? why and how?
+          - trying to understand this requires too many subjective inferences.
+      - for a language, if the *most common* morphemes and function words create a higher degree of interesting relationships among words, this would be much less probable than a language where the function words overlap with morphemes of more widely varying degree of frequency in zipf's distribution
+        - however, quantifying this with any degree of confidence is next to impossible.
+          - there is so much skew in any written text available to us because there was so much control over what was preserved
+          - but as an example, one could argue that more frequent morphemes in zipf's distribution should be smaller so that it compresses the length of statements
+            - it is advantageous for langauge to be efficient, so people might choose the smaller word, if given the chance
+            - further, if culture changes teleologically bc of a new technology, etc, then the frequency and usage patterns of semiotically signified concepts would also change.
+              - examples: "the quick and the dead" and other idioms refering to archaic technology and practices while also using a word that is now a pun.
+      - but if you can inlay semiotic "design principles" into the function words and most basic morphemes, then language can exert a specific, intended influence on thought
+        - it's well known that language defines the way people think, but understanding how it does so to any degree requires immersion and almost-native fluency
+          - and even then, it's completely subjective.
+    - semiotic mappings are more tightly preserved across evolution, as morphemes and even grammar changes
+      - even though humans all share the same semiotically signified concepts for cultural universals and share many of the other signified concepts, language uses morphemes/grammar to refer to these in a way that can affect patterns of thought.
+        - language enforces structure onto thought. in japanese and other languages, the distinction of plurality only occurs when the speaker chooses to express it.
+        - many languages are drop-pro, which means that some non-essential words or phrases can be left out, resulting in sentences with multiple meanings
+          - this means that speakers typically have choice in how many constraints they include in a statement
+          - this occurs in every language, but to a varying degree, where some have almost none
+          - using drop-pro languages means that people heavily access their representation of social context when determining the meaning of statements
+      - (at the moment, it is really hard to think of examples of how to map morphemes to semiotic signifiers, to specifically influence how language structures thought)
+        - it is far more likely that people experimented and randomly or unconsciously reinforced the linguistic changes that became permanent
+  - to study this in modern contexts:
+    - is this even possible to model with data from social media? the data really needs to be discretized (so, textual) and fairly comprehensive
+      - but social networks, especially in developed societies are so connected, that change happens everywhere all the time.
+      - also, textual idiosyncracies vary widely, so it's hard to capture morphemic data.

 - what does the difference b/w zipf's distribution for english words & japanese loan words from english tell us?
   - japanese loan words are always written in katakana, so they are